 If you want to elevate your landscape photography then check out Kent DuFault's The Complete Landscape Photography Guide.

 It is a fantastic guide packed with illustrations that give you the visuals to help you grasp the concepts of great landscape photography.
-There are also assignments that will help you put your learnings into practice.
+There are also assignments that will help you put your learning into practice.